-- “Disciplinary action” means the process for and sanctions available for violations of University policy as set forth in the Adams State University Student Handbook or any applicable Graduate Program Handbook or Catalog, the Faculty Handbook, the Personnel Board Rules and Director’s Administrative Procedures or the State Colleges in Colorado Handbook for Professional Personnel until the ASU Professional Personnel Handbook is adopted, and then the processes for and sanctions available under the ASU Professional Personnel Handbook.
+- “Disciplinary action” means the process for and sanctions available for violations of University policy as set forth in the Adams State University Student Handbook or any applicable Graduate Program Handbook or Catalog, the Faculty Handbook, the Personnel Board Rules and Director’s Administrative Procedures or the State Colleges in Colorado Handbook for Professional Personnel until the Adams State Professional Personnel Handbook is adopted, and then the processes for and sanctions available under the Adams State Professional Personnel Handbook.

 - “Employee” means any member of the Classified Staff, Professional Personnel or Faculty.

 - “Grievance” means a written allegation of discrimination or retaliation that is filed with the University in accordance with this policy.
 A sample Grievance form is attached as Exhibit 1 to this policy.